garaio/AzureRecipes/Knowledge/BestPractices-CostManagement/README.md

 - When designing a solution, the cost dimension should always be considered when choosing services and technologies.
 - In most cases, IaaS services are more expensive than PaaS services.
 Therefore, not only for cost reasons, PaaS services should be preferred over IaaS services.
 - Once a solution has been designed, before its first deployment, estimate the costs using the price calculator.
-- Each subscription should have a defined budget and at least one alert, triggered at most when the budget reaches 80%.
+- Each subscription should have a defined budget (e.g. based on above pricing calculator estimation) and at least one alert, triggered when the 80% of the budget has been reached.
-- At the end of each month, the following should be reviewed:
+- After every billing-period, review the subscriptions resources and costs to:
   - Check for cost anomalies that do not follow a trend;
   - Ensure proper scaling of Azure resources to avoid paying for unused capacity;
   - Adjust the associated budget and its alerts based on the past month and any adjustment made.

+##